MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 The SQL Browser Service must be running on the SQL Server instance that hosts the Workflow Manager databases.

-The System Account cannot be used to develop a workflow.
+The System Account can't be used to develop a workflow.

 To troubleshoot SharePoint Server, see [Troubleshooting SharePoint Server](../administration/troubleshoot.md).